binjr/binjr/README.md

 _**binjr relies on JavaFX for its user interface and WILL NOT START if is not present.**_

-_**As of version 8, JavaFX is distributed by default in Oracle's JRE on all supported platforms.
-Unfortunately, it is not the case with OpenJDK packages provided by most Linux distributions, and it must be built or installed separately.**_
+As of version 8, JavaFX is distributed by default in Oracle's JRE on all supported platforms.
+Unfortunately, it is not the case with the OpenJDK runtime environement provided by most Linux distributions.

+In this case, you can either:
+* Install the Oracle JRE for your platform.
+* Build or installed a prebuilf package for [OpenJFX](http://openjdk.java.net/projects/openjfx/).

-_**For instance, if you're running Ubuntu 16.04, OpenJFX can be installed via:**_
+For instance, if you're running Ubuntu 16.04, OpenJFX can be installed via:

 `sudo apt-get install openjfx`